codingfriend1/meanbase/readme.md

 npm i bower -g
 ```

-Install [Docker](https://docs.docker.com/engine/installation/) on your machine (you need at least 4G of ram)
+Install [Docker](https://docs.docker.com/engine/installation/) on your machine (you need at least 4G of ram) and [docker-compose](https://docs.docker.com/compose/install/).

 Install npm and bower modules by running
 ```